-Discourse is an amazing discussion platform.
-It solves the issues of forums and groups in an elegant way.
-At Literate Computing, we help you get started using Discourse quickly and easily by offering straight forward installation options that fill the gap from what is offered by Discourse.org.
-Below, are options for installing Discourse on your Digital Ocean account.
+Discourse is the premier forum platform that solves the issues of forums and groups in an elegant way.
+At Literate Computing, we help you get started using Discourse quickly and easily by offering straight forward installation options for those who cannot afford Discourse.org's hosting.

 Installation Packages & Pricing

 * Hosting cost directly with DigitalOcean

 All installs include up to three rebuilds from the command line in the first six months.
 If your site needs an upgrade of Docker, the Discourse image or for some other reason cannot be upgraded from the web interface, I will solve the problem free of charge.

 Enable reply-by-mail and post-by-mail features on your forum.
 I will install and configure an incoming mail on your server as described here and enable reply-by-email.
 You can then enable automatic posting to groups and categories using addresses like firstname.lastname@example.org.

 - Chat Integration — Connect to Slack and others